orientechnologies/orientjs/CONTRIBUTING.md

 git commit -m "A brief description of this change which fixes #42 goes here"
 ```

-### 8. Pull the latest oriento code from upstream into your branch
+### 8. Pull the latest OrientJS code from upstream into your branch

 ```sh
 git pull upstream master
 ```

 This ensures you have the latest code in your branch before you open your pull request.
 If there are any merge conflicts, you should fix them now and commit the changes again.
-This ensures that it's easy for the oriento team to merge your changes with one click.
+This ensures that it's easy for the OrientJS team to merge your changes with one click.

 ### 9. Having resolved any conflicts, push your code to github